Role of the Conservator-Restorer

 https://c2rmf.fr/methodologie-et-deontologie-de-la-restauration

-The diagnostic examination consists in determining
+The diagnostic examination consists of determining

 • the constituent materials